 Northern Stage partners with area elementary and middle schools to offer a five-week residency program of performative experiential learning that supports the curriculum of the classroom.
-We offer two programs — one focused on Shakespeare and one on Musical Theater (emphasis on literature-based musicals such as Roald Dahl’s James and the Giant Peach).
 Teaching artists with extensive experience engage in a five-week residency with a whole grade of students, involving everyone, not just the theater-lovers.
-Residencies explore text, acting techniques, history, and team-building, and culminate in a final presentation of a scenes from a Shakespearean play or a musical.
+Residencies explore text, acting techniques, history, and team-building, and culminate in a final presentation of a scenes from a Shakespearean play.
 Students read the play, analyze the relationships, audition, learn text analysis, practice blocking, memorize lines, and master props and costume pieces.
 Students perform for their entire school and then a performance for friends and families in the Byrne Theater of Northern Stage’s Barrette Center for the Arts with professional support of lights, sound, and basic sets and costume pieces.
 This program is free to partner schools and has proven to have lasting positive impact on the students, teaching artists, and classroom teachers involved.

 Classroom teachers are guided to incorporate the program into their curriculum.
 We strive to work with classroom teachers not simply to support the curricular needs of partner schools, but also to provide professional development and other resources to encourage theatrical, experiential learning practices beyond the residency.
 We hope to help shape how our partner teachers and students engage with learning, with each other, and with their community.

 BridgeUP Partner Schools are selected by invitation only and after a formal application process.
-Please click here for a PDF of our 2018-19 Information packet.
-Contact Amanda Rafuse, Director of Artistic Outreach if you would like to be considered as a BridgeUP Partner School.
+Contact Director of Education Robert David Grant at firstname.lastname@example.org if you would like to be considered as a BridgeUP Partner School.